deepavk/sqs_requeue/README.md

-This script is to be used for the aws lambda function that requeues messages from the dead letter queue back to the live queue.
+This script can be used on aws lambda to requeues messages from the dead letter queue back to the source queue.

-The lambda takes 3 environment variables
+The lambda script takes 3 environment variables

 destination_queue
 region
 source_queue

-To create a zip file that can be uploaded for the lambda zip_dlq_script.sh can be run
+Run lambda zip_dlq_script.sh to create a zip file that can be uploaded on aws lambda